RESETHACKER-COMMUNITY/Resources/bugbounty/sso/0AuthMisconfiguration.md

 ## How to exploit OAuth Misconfiguration in SSO feature:
 1. OAuth token stealing :

-  To get oAuth tokens manually,
+  Eg : To get oAuth tokens manually,

-    open Chrome dev tools (Ctrl + Shift +I ), head over to the Network tab, follow any twitch account, inspect the http post request (gql) , and check the Authorization header for the token.
+    open Chrome dev tools (Ctrl + Shift +I ), head over to the Network tab, follow any SSO feature account(in video we have twitch account), inspect the http post request (gql) , and check the 'Authorization' header for the token.
     Copy the whole text after OAuth.

 ![get oauth](https://user-images.githubusercontent.com/75003671/112411090-45f09d00-8d57-11eb-8922-188876cc00ad.gif)